Kuljeet612/react-redux-toolkit-typescript/README.md

 ## Used dependencies

+### `TypeScript`
-TypeScript: Adds additional syntax to JavaScript to support safe types
+Adds additional syntax to JavaScript to support safe types
+### `React-Redux`
+Official React bindings for Redux
+### `Redux-Toolkit`
-React-Redux: Official React bindings for Redux Redux-Toolkit : Includes utilities to simplify common use cases like store setup, creating reducers, immutable update logic, and more.
+Includes utilities to simplify common use cases like store setup, creating reducers, immutable update logic, and more.

 ## Available Scripts

 In the project directory, you can run: